Recipe: Lazy 1-Pot Tom Yum Soup (Vegan)

 Well, when I finally got my act together and tried Tom Yum Soup in San Francisco back in 2013, I was floored.
 How could one dish be so tangy, spicy, pungent, savory, and just all around wonderful?!
 I am thoroughly shocked that I went so many years before trying it.
 Better late than never I guess.

-Anyways, since my Thai awakening 6 years ago, I have enjoyed exploring the huge variety of flavor available in Thai cuisine and have been consistently floored by their deliciousness.
+Anyways, since my Thai food awakening back in 2013, I have enjoyed exploring the huge variety of flavor available in Thai cuisine and have been consistently floored by their deliciousness.
 I was fortunate to live in Portland, Oregon, for a few years, and I relished going to Pok Pok or Nong's Khao Man Gai - legends in the Portland food scene.

 It seems that every few weeks or so, regardless of the season or weather, I get a craving for Tom Yum in particular.
 Sometimes I have it with wine, but other times I will have it with Singha or tea.
 On the occassions when it is wine, I have my favorite go-to: German Riesling.